CHRISTMAS 2018.

-Christmas 2018 was rough- on my way home from an amazing trip to Nepal (we stopped over in Turkey) I got very sick.
-In reality I should’ve seen it coming & done something about it before I got on the plane.
-Christmas morning was spent in hospital with my lovely friend.
-Christmas afternoon was spent at my families house- I had a glass of squash and half a roast potato.
-You can’t predict when you will be unwell but you can pre plan for those occasions!
+Christmas 2018 was rough- on my way home from an amazing trip to Nepal we had a lay over in Turkey and I got off the plane as I was very sick.
+In reality I should’ve seen it coming & done something about it before I got on the plane, but I was just a girl who wanted her bed.

-– Presents- get as many as you can online.
+get as many as you can online or do secret santa

 – Playing games with brain fog can make things exhausting!
 Watch others play or join in but don’t feel pressured.
 You could use this time as nap time!